Swumplurd/bootstrap-5-snippets-extension/README.md

 ## Release Notes

+---
+### 1.2.0
+- "\<hr\>" tag closed for Javascript (JSX)
+- "style" porpierty fixed for Javascript (JSX)
+- Breadcrumb Divider snippet removed for Javascript (JSX)
+- Card Grid Snippet indentation fixed

+---
 ### 1.0.1

-Added support for Javascript(JSX) and PHP.
+- Added support for Javascript(JSX) and PHP.
+---
 ### 1.0.0

-Added more than 150 useful Bootstrap 5 snippets.
+- Added more than 150 useful Bootstrap 5 snippets.
 ---

 ### For more information